orlevii/mlserving/docs/README.md

 <a name="intallation"></a>
 ## Installation

-* Run: `pip install mest`
+* Run: `pip install mlserving`

 <a name="serving_models"></a>
 ## Serving Models
 Serving models is easy, by implementing simple interfaces, you can set up endpoints in no time.
-Just implement your business-logic, mest takes care of everything else.
+Just implement your business-logic, mlserving takes care of everything else.

 `BaseModel` - Represents your model artifacts and everything needed in order to run inference `BasePredictor` -  Given a `BaseModel` implements the inference flow: